SKH-TMS/Navbar-Fixes/README.md

 ### Fixes
 - Added the back routing to the pages of the admin
 - Added missing context refreshing to the profile of a normal user
+- Now the context is also refreshed in case of token deletion.